spaship/spaship/packages/documentation/docs/guide/dev-guide/manager-workflow.md

 ### **Why you should start with SPAship Manager?**

-- Using SPAship manager you can deploy your application without executing a single line of command.
+- Using SPAship manager you can deploy your application without executing a single line of command just few clicks.
 You just need to give the required inputs
     1. Provide Repository URL with the Access token (Developer's token)
     2. Select the Working branch, it will list all the directories for your spas
     3. Select your SPAs and you can also provide the expected context name along with the SPAs